 P.05.Res.01 Items that are prohibited to be in the possession of or issued to prisoners (Prohibited Items)

-Under section 43(1) of the Correction Act 2004 a prison director is not able to issue a prisoner with any item or allow a prisoner to keep any item unless that item has been declared by the Chief Executive to be authorised property, therefore any item of property that is not identified in the Rules on authorised property made under 45A (authorised property rules) as authorised property is effectively prohibited and prisoners cannot be issued with such property or be allowed to keep it in their cell or on their person.
+Under [section 43(1) of the Correction Act 2004] a general manager custodial is not able to issue a prisoner with any item or allow a prisoner to keep any item unless that item has been declared by the Chief Executive to be authorised property, therefore any item of property that is not identified in the [Rules on authorised property made under 45A] (authorised property rules) as authorised property is effectively prohibited and prisoners cannot be issued with such property or be allowed to keep it in their cell or on their person.

 This doesn’t mean items cannot be in a prison, or be used by a prisoner, e.g. knives are not identified in the authorised property rules as authorised property, so prisoners cannot keep them in their cells, but prisoners are allowed to use knives in the kitchen.